Call-for-Code-for-Racial-Justice/FairChange/readme.md

 3. Incident captured by mobile device and the data saved IBM Cloud Object Storage and Cloudant can be viewed on a map in the Node.js web application.

-4. User can click on the geocode data on the map in web application to view more detail related to that incident such as timestamp, description, location and video.
+4. User can click on the geocode data on the map in web application to view more detail related to that incident such as timestamp, description and location.

 ## Documents